rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 **Mitigation**

-In order to mitigate this threat, the [**isolation model** that is used in Web browsers](cite:cites securitymodernwebbrowserarchitecture) could be reused.
+In order to mitigate this vulnerability, the [**isolation model** that is used in Web browsers](cite:cites securitymodernwebbrowserarchitecture) could be reused.
 When applied to LTQP query engines, this could mean that **each query would be executed in a separate sandbox**, so that information can not leak across different query executions.
 A downside of this approach is that this may cause a significant **performance impact**